-This is the seventh part in a series discussing the principles of the American founding, their embodiment in the United States Constitution, and the ways in which the Supreme Court has all too often negated these principles to the detriment of individual liberty:
+This is the seventh part in a series discussing the principles of the American founding, their embodiment in the United States Constitution, and the ways in which the Supreme Court has all too often negated these principles to the detriment of individual liberty.
+This article explores liberty vs. security.

 Benjamin Franklin once famously remarked that “[t]hose who would give up essential liberty, to purchase a little temporary safety, deserve neither liberty nor safety.”
-Franklin’s words proved to be prescient.
+Franklin understood the importance of the realities around liberty vs. security, and his words proved to be prescient.
 Many of the great struggles in American history have centered on the inherent tension between the security of the collective and the liberties due to each individual by virtue of God, nature, or through the operation of law.
 We can observe this strained relationship in real time.
 Whether it is the constitutionally questionable warrantless wiretapping in the wake of the September 11 terror attacks, controversial police shootings, or the current debate over the Second Amendment, the debate over liberty and security rages on.
 But despite these modern controversies, we can all agree that it would be patently unconstitutional for the U.S. government to imprison tens of thousands of Americans without charge based on nothing more than generalized fear and the color of the their skin.
 Right?

 Not according to Franklin Delano Roosevelt.